 (6) If a person fails to comply with a notice given to the person under subsection (1)(b), the Commission, after the expiry of the period within which an application may be made under subsection (2) and subject to the determination of any such appeal, may itself remove, pull down, take up or alter the development and may recover from the person the costs incurred by the Commission in so doing as a debt in a court of competent jurisdiction.

 [Section 31 amended by No. 24 of 2002 s.
 25; No. 55 of 2004 s.
-515.]
+515; No. 38 of 2005 s.
+15.]

 32. Powers of Minister to ensure that environmental conditions are met